Sherbrooke Street: Educational institutions

 Three of Montreal's four major universities are on Sherbrooke Street.
 Downtown is the main campus of McGill University, and farther west is the Loyola Campus of Concordia University.
 The street also has UQAM's Complexe des sciences Pierre-Dansereau and INRS's Montréal campus as well as Dawson College, Collège de Maisonneuve CEGEPs, and the Collège de Montréal.

+Transportation

+All of Montreal Metro's Green Line stations east of Assomption station are located near the street.
+There is also an Orange Line station at Berri Street.
+The street is primarily served by the bus routes 24 Sherbrooke, 105 Sherbrooke, 185 Sherbrooke, and 186 Sherbrooke Est.

+AMT's Montreal-Ouest station is located near the western end of the street.

 Attractions

-Other key attractions on the street include the Montreal Museum of Fine Arts, Grand Séminaire de Montréal, McCord Museum, Ritz-Carlton Montreal, Holt Renfrew, Parc Lafontaine, and further east, the Château Dufresne, Olympic Stadium, Montreal Botanical Garden and the Montreal Biodome.
+Other key attractions on the street include the Montreal Museum of Fine Arts, Grand Séminaire de Montréal, McCord Museum, Ritz-Carlton Montreal, Holt Renfrew, Parc Lafontaine, and further east, the Château Dufresne, Olympic Stadium, Montreal Botanical Garden, and the Montreal Biodome.